Damian-Sonwa/Nchekwa_Afrika/backend/EMAIL_DEBUG.md

 1. User registers → Check logs for:
    ```
-   📧 Email Provider: resend
+   📧 Email Provider: sendgrid
    📧 Sending confirmation email to: user@example.com
    ```

 2. If you see "Using console mode" instead:
-   - EMAIL_PROVIDER is not set to "resend"
+   - EMAIL_PROVIDER is not set to "sendgrid"
    - Check Render environment variables

 3. If you see errors:
    - Check the error message
    - Verify API key and configuration
-   - Check Resend dashboard for delivery status
+   - Check SendGrid dashboard for delivery status

 ## Step 8: Test the Full Flow